duxsco/gpg-smartcard/README.md

 The next best algorithm after Curve25519 and Curve448 (IMHO) is `nistp521` which I use for the subkeys.
 The primary key, however, is created using `ed25519` as it's supported by GnuPG 2.2.x (LTS) and it's not going to be copied to the smartcard.
 Thus, it doesn't face the limitations set by the smartcard.

-If you want to deviate from default algorithms, export before running below big code block:
+If you want to deviate from default algorithms, export before running below big code block.
+Run these commands as `gpg` user **⇨** Execute `su --login gpg` beforehand:

 - Use `ed25519/cv25519` (recommended for non-smartcard setup on GnuPG 2.2.x):